 What am I Assessing?

-The outside ring of the NAEP graphic contains the other four ‘C’s of the National Standards: Cultures, Connections, Comparisons, Communities.
-These four ‘C’s provide the goals for Communication.
-Note that there are no lines dividing these four ‘C’s into separate boxes.
-They are also interrelated and should all be reflected in every unit of instruction.
+The outside ring of the NAEP graphic contains the other four Cs of the World-Readiness Standards: Cultures, Connections, Comparisons, Communities.
+These four Cs provide the goals for Communication.
+Note that there are no lines dividing these four Cs into separate boxes.
+They are also interrelated.

 Cultures includes not only the products (art, music, monuments, etc) associated with a certain country but also the practices (customs, habits, traditions, etc.) of the people of a certain country.
 Both aspects help students understand more about the people of the culture: what is important to them and how it shapes their view of the world.
-The National Standards refers to this understanding as perspective.
+The World-Readiness Standards refers to this understanding as perspective.
+Perspectives is often called the “Third P” in the Cultures Standard: Products, Practices, Perspectives.

 Comparisons allows students to compare and contrast the target language and culture with their own, encouraging deeper understandings of both their own and other countries’ language and culture.